dustin-archive/hyperapp-starterkit/README.md

 > Minimal hash router.

 Routers are great!
 This one is extra simple and comes with paths and query strings only!
 Use this router to get a simple SPA up and running.
-This router doesn't come with anything fancy and you have to create the router view yourself.
+It doesn't come with anything fancy and you have to create the router view yourself.
 You can't get more barebones than this.

 #### Router Installation